30040482/Linux-on-ChromeOS/README.md

     ls
     cd directoryname

-Copy 'example.jar' from your main downloads folder.
+Copy 'example.jar' from your computer's main downloads folder.

-Paste 'example.jar' into your Linux files's new directory.
+Paste 'example.jar' into the new directory located within your computer's main Linux folder.

+Enter the new directory.

     cd
     ls